Ditectrev/DP-203/README.md

 - [x] locally-redundant storage (LRS)
 - [ ] geo-zone-redundant storage (GZRS)

-### HOTSPOT You have an Azure Data Lake Storage Gen2 container.
+### You have an Azure Data Lake Storage Gen2 container.
 Data is ingested into the container, and then transformed by a data integration application.
 The data is NOT modified after that.
 Users can read files in the container but cannot modify the files.
 You need to design a data archiving solution that meets the following requirements: ✑ New data is accessed frequently and must be available as quickly as possible. ✑ Data that is older than five years is accessed infrequently but must be available within one second when requested. ✑ Data that is older than seven years is NOT accessed.
 After seven years, the data must be persisted at the lowest cost possible. ✑ Costs must be minimized while maintaining the required availability.
 How should you manage the data?

 ![Question 120](images/question120.jpg)